massimofasciano/fdedup/README.md

 # fdedup
-A recursive file contents deduplicator built in Rust
+A recursive file contents deduplicator built in Rust:

 - library crate with demo main program
 - Uses SHA-512 to detect duplicates based on file contents